daddia/zen-cli/docs/zen/zen_assets_sync.md

 ### Synopsis

-Synchronize the local asset cache with the remote repository.
+Synchronize the local asset metadata with the remote repository.

-This command fetches the latest assets from the configured Git repository and updates the local cache.
-It performs authentication, downloads new or updated assets, and removes assets that no longer exist in the repository.
+This command fetches the latest asset manifest (catalog) from the configured Git repository and updates the local metadata cache.
+It does NOT download actual asset content - assets are downloaded on-demand when requested.

-Synchronization modes:
-- Normal sync: Incremental update (git pull)
-- Force sync: Full re-download (git clone --force)
-- Shallow sync: Download only the latest commit (faster)
+What gets synchronized:
+- Asset manifest (manifest.yaml) - lightweight metadata only
+- Asset descriptions, categories, tags, and checksums
+- Asset availability and version information

+Actual asset content is downloaded only when you use 'zen assets get <name>'.
+This keeps sync operations fast and minimizes network/disk usage.

 The sync operation requires authentication with the Git provider.
 Use 'zen assets auth' to configure authentication first.